InsightDI/terraform-intro/README.md

 ```
 terraform init
 ```
+2. Notice how you didn't pass any flags into the command to tell it where to find your Terraform configuration files?
+That's because Terraform CLI reads through the directory from where it is executed and loads in all of the files ending in "[.tf](https://www.terraform.io/docs/language/files/index.html#file-extension)" automatically.
+Neat!
-2. From the code editor, refresh the FILES window.
+3. From the code editor, refresh the FILES window.

 ![Refresh editor](/.images/cloud-shell-refresh-editor.png)

-3. You should now see the following additional files or directories:
+4. You should now see the following additional files or directories:
 ```
 .terraform/
 .terraform.lock.hcl
 ```
-4. Expand the `.terraform/` directory tree as far as it will let you.
+5. Expand the `.terraform/` directory tree as far as it will let you.
 This directory is where Terraform stores all provider information.
    - This directory should not be checked into source code
-5. Open the `.terraform.lock.hcl` file.
+6. Open the `.terraform.lock.hcl` file.
    - This file contains version information for all providers references in the Terraform configuration, including hashes used to calculate the provider configuration in order to provide consistency from one run to the next.
    - This file should be checked into source code